Rumpunzel/rpg-thingy/characters/talents/fight.md

 ### GET DOWN!

-When defending as a group, everyone gains minimum effort equal to the effort you achieved.
+When defending as a group with Vigor, everyone gains minimum effort equal to the effort you achieved.

 ### Fortress